Truncus arteriosus

 If possible, ask your family members about their medical history.
 Heart problems at birth can be passed down through families.
 So it's helpful to know if anyone in your child's family has a history of early heart problems.

-Also make a list of questions to ask your baby's health care provider.
-Preparing this list can help you and your health care provider make the most of your time together.
+Also make a list of questions to ask your baby's healthcare professional.
+Preparing this list can help you and your healthcare team make the most of your time together.
 Here are some questions you might want to ask:

 • What tests are needed?